yangwangmadrid/EzReson/README.md

 structures.

+## What's new in the latest 1.1.4 version?

+1. Enumeration and resonance analysis of Kekulé structures of pi conjugate compounds

+2. A new job type, `ENUM`, for sole enumeration of all Kekulé structures

+3. Automatic selection of the pi-LMOs using only the keyword `PI`

+4. Specification of LMOs and atoms using MATLAB colon syntax

 ## How to cite

-If you are using EzReson in your research papers or presentations, it is obligatory to cite the following works:
+If you havee used EzReson in your research papers or presentations, it is obligatory to cite the following works:

 1. Yang Wang.
 A Reliable and Efficient Resonance Theory Based on Analysis of DFT Wave Functions. *Phys.
 Chem.
 Chem.
 Phys.* 2021, 23, 2331-2348.

 2. Yang Wang.
 Superposition of Waves or Densities: Which is the Nature of Chemical Resonance? *J. Comput.
 Chem.* 2021, 42, 412-417.

+If you have used EzReson to generate or analyze Kekulé structures of pi conjugate compounds, it is required to cite the following paper:

+3. Yang Wang.
+Extension and Quantification of Fries Rule and Its Connection to
+Aromaticity: Large-Scale Validation by Wave-Function-Based Resonance Analysis.
+*J. Chem.
+Inf.
+Model.
+2021, in press, (DOI: 10.1021/acs.jcim.1c00735)

 ## Copyright and license
 The Author of the EzReson software is Yang Wang (yangwang@yzu.edu.cn; orcid.org/0000-0003-2540-2199).
 The EzReson program is released under GNU General Public License v3 (GPLv3).

 ## Disclaimer
 The EzReson software is provided as it is, with no warranties.
 The Author shall